Dudlushka/Remarkable2_ESP32_keyboardBridge/README.md

 but here are some examples:
 [supported_chars.pdf](https://github.com/Dudlushka/Remarkable2_ESP32_keyboardBridge/files/11455525/supported_chars.pdf)

+### Some future things to do
+Any help is welcome

+* Keep alive messages needed (maybe)
+* AP mode
+* Special key combo to add current time as a string (via NTP)
+* keyboard LED control
+* bulky Caps-lock / shift behaviour bugfix
+* Proper language arrays
+* Some special "language" arrays - for example drawing frames like: ╔══╦══╦══╦

 ### To-do:
 * its a very inital stuff.
 You have to add the SSID/password and the IP address of your rm2 to the main file